Soccer in South Africa

-Association football, or soccer, as it is usually called in South Africa, is the nation's most popular sport followed by rugby union and cricket.
+Football, or as its more commonly referred to in South Africa, soccer, is the nation's most popular sport followed by rugby union and cricket.
 The governing body is the South African Football Association (SAFA), while the Premier Soccer League is the organisation responsible for running the country's two professional divisions, namely the South African Premiership and the National First Division.
 The main cup competitions are the Nedbank Cup and the MTN 8 Cup.

 History

 Soccer first arrived in South Africa through colonialism in the late nineteenth century, as the game was popular among British soldiers.
 From the earliest days of the sport in South Africa until the end of apartheid, organised soccer was affected by the country's system of racial segregation.
 The all-white Football Association of South Africa (FASA), was formed in 1892, while the South African Indian Football Association (SAIFA), the South African Bantu Football Association (SABFA) and the South African Coloured Football Association (SACFA) were founded in 1903, 1933 and 1936 respectively.